-Here’s what we learn in this final episode:
+Here’s what we learned in this final episode:

 - Australians throw out 6,000 kilograms (six tonnes) of clothing and textiles every 10 minutes

-- Fast fashion is characterised as high volume, low margin, fast paced, cheap items and hence the term ‘fast’ fashion
+- Fast fashion is characterised by high volume, low margin, fast-paced, cheap items and hence the term ‘fast’ fashion

 - To make one t-shirt uses up to 2,700 litres of water which can otherwise quench the thirst of one person for three years